Digital Storm: Products

-Notable services
+Services

 Custom case designs

 In 2013, they began offering a service called LaserMark, which allows custom images to be etched onto computer cases.
 Case mods.
 Aftermarket sound dampening foam can be added to case interior on customer request.
 Some cases are designed and manufactured in-house, exclusive to digital storm and never sold empty to the public.

 Overclocking

 The company offers custom overclocking of CPUs and GPUs through its “Twister Boost” technology on many of its gaming computers.

 Stress-testing

-Before shipping out an order, a technician for Digital Storm performs 72-hour stress testing and quality control to screen for assembly errors, faulty components and other quality issues.
+Before shipping out an order, a technician for Digital Storm performs a stress testing and quality control to screen for assembly errors, faulty components and other quality issues.
 The PC is shipped with a certificate that all tests were passed and a display folio with other paper work, highlighting build specification.